Trade Balance in Venezuela

 Source: Venezuela Central Bank and FocusEconomics calculations.

 |Bond Yield||5.50||0.0 %||Oct 19|

-See all the data and analysis available in each of our Regional and Country reports.
+Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.